octo-technology/OpenTezos/docs/michelson/tutorial.md

 An important limitation is that Lambda functions can't manipulate the stack of the calling contract, but instead have their own stack.
 Though, data can be passed as arguments to the lambda function.

 Lambda functions can also be defined inside the storage.
 A smart contract would be able to apply on-demand the stored lambda; and would also be able to change the code of the lambda.
 BE CAREFUL!
 In this case, it means the smart contract is not immutable.
-This kind of design requires a strong administration layer (with multi-signature patterns); and proofs on those smart contract might become irrelevant.
+This kind of design requires a strong administration layer (with multi-signature patterns); and proofs on those smart contracts might become irrelevant.

 The `LAMBDA` instruction defines a lambda function and the `EXEC` instruction allows to execute its code.

-Function can be partially applied (i.e. partially resolved) with the `APPLY` instruction.
+A function can be partially applied (i.e. partially resolved) with the `APPLY` instruction.

 #### Lambda definition with `LAMBDA`